scrussell24/motion-rest-server/README.md

 bower install
 ```

-Edit the confin/config.js with your DB credentials Edit Motion's motion.conf file to write snapshots to this directory.
+Edit the confin/config.js with your DB credentials.
+Edit Motion's motion.conf file to write snapshots to the /motion-rest-server/public/images/motion/ directory.

 To run the server execute